2024-foundations-software/calc-sheet-analysis/AssignmentBrief.md

 </table>

 ### Implementation strategy
-1. Implement the missing login functionality
+1. Crate the bug report and implement the missing login functionality
-1. Implement the calculator functionality first.  get that working
+1. Implement the calculator functionality first.
+Get that working, and practice putting together meaningful pull requests for these changes.
 1. Do the code review with your team mates, in particular if one of your team mates is struggling do a code review.<br/>
      - If you are struggling, ask for a code review.
 1. Do the code review at any point (its better if you do it when the code is not finished)

 At the end of this  assignment you should be able to have separate tabs on your browser with different users using the same spread sheet.
+Be ready to go over all of this work with your TA in your weekly standup!

 ### How do you run this thing.